cmap/psp/README.md

 ### Use Case 4: concat_gctoo

+This script lives in `l1ktools`.
+The main methods of this script are `hstack` (horizontal concatenation) and `vstack` (vertical concatenation).

-A. You have a bunch of files that start with 'LINCS_GCP' in your Downloads folder that you want to concatenate.
+A. You have a bunch of files that start with 'LINCS_GCP' in your Downloads folder that you want to concatenate **horizontally**.
 Type the following in your command line:

 ```
-python /Users/lev/code/l1ktools/python/broadinstitute_cmap/io/GCToo/concat_gctoo.py --file_wildcard '/Users/lev/Downloads/LINCS_GCP*'
+python /Users/lev/code/l1ktools/python/broadinstitute_cmap/io/GCToo/concat_gctoo.py --file_wildcard '/Users/lev/Downloads/LINCS_GCP*' --concat_direction horz
 ```

 This will save a file called `concated.gct` in your current directory.
 Make sure that the wildcard is in quotes!

-B. You have 2 files that you want to concatenate: /Users/lev/file_to_concatenate1.gct and /Users/lev/file_to_concatenate2.gct.
+B. You have 2 files that you want to concatenate **horizontally**: /Users/lev/file_to_concatenate1.gct and /Users/lev/file_to_concatenate2.gct.
 Type the following in your command line:

 ```
-python /Users/lev/code/l1ktools/python/broadinstitute_cmap/io/GCToo/concat_gctoo.py --list_of_gct_paths /Users/lev/file_to_concatenate1.gct /Users/lev/file_to_concatenate2.gct
+python /Users/lev/code/l1ktools/python/broadinstitute_cmap/io/GCToo/concat_gctoo.py --list_of_gct_paths /Users/lev/file_to_concatenate1.gct /Users/lev/file_to_concatenate2.gct --concat_direction horz
 ```

-C. You have 2 GCToo objects in memory that you want to concatenate. hstack is the method in concat_gctoo.py that actually does the concatenation.
+C. You have 2 GCToo objects in memory that you want to concatenate **vertically**. vstack is the method in concat_gctoo.py that will actually do the concatenation.
 From within the Python console or script where you have your 2 GCToos (gct1 & gct2), type the following:

 ```
 import broadinstitute_cmap.io.GCToo.concat_gctoo as cg
-concated = cg.hstack([gct1, gct2])
+concated = cg.vstack([gct1, gct2])
 ```

 Components